seamoonpandey/4th-sem-DSA-lab/README.md

-# 4th-sem-DSA-lab

-**What is a Data Structure?**

-- Data Structure is a way to organized data in such a way that it can be used efficiently.
-Following terms are foundation terms of a data structure.
+# DSA 4th sem practice may be

+***Data Structures:***
+Data structures are essential components in computer science that organize and store data to perform operations efficiently.
+They provide a way to manage and manipulate data, facilitating tasks like searching, sorting, and retrieving information.

+Some common data structures include:(only that we read till the date)

+1. Arrays: Ordered collections of elements.